codeeverything/planck-mvc/README.md

 This is an open source effort, and although its only a pet project of mine contributions are welcome!
 So fork and PR away :)

 Feel free to add issues to leave suggestions and comments.

+## TODO

+An ever changing list of things to look at! :)

+- [ ] Remove src/App/view
+- [ ] Remove src/Core/View
+- [ ] Add Response Formatters instead
+- [ ] Make Response static?
+- [ ] Add some tests and PHPUnit config
+- [ ] Integrate Junction router
+- [ ] Decouple router and container (some defined interface, or mapping?)
+- [ ] Pull "core" into separate framework repo.
+Maybe attach with subtrees, or just via Composer?